Cash Value Life Insurance

 One of the biggest downsides of cash value life insurance is that it is a lot more expensive than term life insurance.

 Understandably, not many people can afford to pay $200 per month for life insurance coverage.
-In fact, data from the Society of Actuaries reveals that nearly 40% of whole life policyholders tend to terminate their policies within 10 years, as a result of not being able to afford the premium payments.
+Data from the Society of Actuaries reveals that nearly 40% of whole life policyholders tend to terminate their policies within 10 years, as a result of not being able to afford the premium payments.

 Not the Best Investment